 New York Life Group ("NYL" or "the Group") is a New York-based provider of insurance, mutual funds, annuities and other financial services and operates globally in several countries, including the UK.
-It operates in the UK through NYL Investors (UK) Limited, CGH UK Acquisition Company Limited, MacKay Shields (Services) Ltd, MacKay Shields (International) Ltd, MacKay Shields UK LLP and Candriam Luxembourg SCA – UK branch.
+It operates in the UK through NYL Investors (UK) Limited, Tristan Capital Partners Holding Ltd., CGH UK Acquisition Company Limited, MacKay Shields (Services) Ltd, MacKay Shields (International) Ltd, MacKay Shields UK LLP and Candriam Luxembourg SCA – UK branch.

-This document sets out the how the Group, as represented by the entities above, manages its UK tax affairs and is deemed to represent compliance with its obligations under Paragraph 19 (2) Schedule 19 of the Finance Act 2016 to publish a UK Tax Strategy.
+This document sets out how the Group, as represented by the entities above, manages its UK tax affairs in respect for the year ended December 31, 2023 and is deemed to represent compliance with its obligations under Paragraph 19 (2) Schedule 19 of the Finance Act 2016 to publish a UK Tax Strategy.

 The Group is committed to managing its tax affairs in a responsible and transparent manner, in order to comply with the relevant tax legislation, conducting its tax affairs consistently based on the following principles:

 The Boards of each of the UK entities are responsible for overseeing the business tax strategy, policy and affairs with day to day responsibility for implementing the tax policies and managing the tax affairs being delegated to the Chief Financial Officer (“CFO”) and the relevant tax teams where appropriate, who establish the appropriate policies and procedures which seek to manage tax risks, whilst ensuring consistency with the Group’s wider governance, risk and control framework.
 The CFO / tax teams also ensure the timely identification and escalation of any significant tax issues, including any uncertainties or associated risks to the relevant Boards where appropriate.